 Scherzer experiments with new grip after knuckle injury

-Tampa Bay Rays left fielder Corey Dickerson watches a foul ball while batting in the first inning against the New York Yankees in a spring training baseball game Tuesday, March 7, 2017 in Tampa.
-Max Scherzer has come to grips with a finger injury - by coming up with a new, unusual grip for his fastball.
+Tampa Bay Rays left fielder Corey Dickerson watches a foul ball while batting in the first inning against the New York Yankees in a spring training baseball game Tuesday, March 7, 2017 in Tampa. less Tampa Bay Rays left fielder Corey Dickerson watches a foul ball while batting in the first inning against the New York Yankees in a spring training baseball game Tuesday, March 7, 2017 in Tampa.

 Add your comments below